COURSE SUMMARY

 LEARNING OBJECTIVES

-• Guided in a way that allows you to identify your creative assets so you can achieve maximum expression yet also allows you to undertake remedial work to effectively remove creative blocks, tensions or certainly work patterns that may limit your professional development
+• Guided in a way that allows you to identify your creative assets so you can achieve maximum expression, yet also enable you to undertake remedial work to effectively remove creative blocks, tensions or certainly work patterns that may limit your professional development

 • Skills and knowledge training in line with actual industry practice.
-Our teaching/learning environment is constructed to provide you with real production studio experience; much of your classwork and assessments will be simulations of how things actually work in the industry and be done in SAS film, sound and editing studios in real time
+Our teaching/learning environment is designed to provide you with a real production studio experience.
+Much of your classwork and assessments will be simulations of how things actually work in the industry, and will be conducted in the SAS film, sound, and editing studios in real-time.

 ENTRY REQUIREMENTS AND APPLICATION SUBMISSION

-Applicants must consequently have a suitable level of academic skills in order to study in an Advanced Diploma acting course.
+Applicants must possess a suitable level of academic skills to study in an Advanced Diploma acting course.

-To apply for this course you must complete our acting application.
-Shortly after you submit your application one of SAS’s friendly staff will be in contact with you to arrange your initial interview, tour and also your audition.
+To apply for this course, you must complete our acting application.
+Shortly after you submit your application, one of SAS’s friendly staff will be in contact with you to arrange a tour and your audition.

 Please see our audition procedures for even more details.